Chinese Solar Firm Eyes Saudi Arabia for First Foreign Plant

 “Saudi Arabia has mature infrastructure and experience in industrial manufacturing,” Lan said in a separate interview with Bloomberg Television, adding that the country’s abundant sunlight could support its transition from oil giant to solar energy producer.

 GCL Tech could consider also establishing outposts in other countries, though is most advanced in Saudi Arabia, Lan said Thursday in Hong Kong.
-The company has already filed for registration in the nation, has a team on the ground and is in talks with the local government and royal commissions,
+The company has already filed for registration in the nation, has a team of about a dozen people on the ground and is in talks with local government officials and the royal commission,

 The Chinese company’s interest is the latest sign of increased energy cooperation between the two countries after President Xi Jinping visited Riyadh in December.
 At last month’s BRICS forum, China also invited Saudi Arabia and other top oil exporters to join the group.